Omid721/Quantum-computing/README.md

 Quantum computing code practice

 # About
-In this page we are trying to learn the Quantum computing book
+The implementetion of quantum algorithms from Quantum computing course UCI using cirq and Qiskit.